Why Electric Boilers are Great for Flats

 Can't meet high demands for hot water

-Electric hot water boilers aren’t as powerful as gas and oil boilers, which means that they can’t meet higher demands for central heating and hot water.
-This tends to rule them out for larger households but when it comes to flats and smaller homes, they’re an ideal option.
+Electric hot water boilers aren't as powerful as gas and oil boilers.
+This means they can't meet high demands for central heating and hot water.
+This tends to rule them out for larger households but when it comes to flats and smaller homes, they're an ideal option.

 Electricity is expensive